portley-0/liveduel-demo-2/backend/README.md

 ### Services
 - **`polling-aggregator.ts`** - Periodically fetches football match data and prediction market information, updates the cache, and cleans up old data.
-- **`football-service.ts`** - Interfaces with the football API to fetch match fixtures, statistics, events, lineups, and standings.
+- **`football-service.ts`** - Interfaces with the football API to fetch match fixtures, tournament data, statistics, events, lineups, and standings.
 - **`subgraph-service.ts`** - Fetches on chain prediction market events using the deployed Graph Protocol subgraph.
 - **`get-predictions.ts`** - Aggregates user prediction data from purchase and sales events.
 - **`deploy-market.ts`** - Handles deploying new prediction markets on the blockchain.